Offsetdata/OD-Docs/api/endpoints.md

 * [dataAdd](broken-reference)

-The dataAdd endpoint allows you to add data to a specified chain (Polygon, Binance Smart Chain, BASE Chain, Polygon ZkEvm).
+The dataAdd endpoint allows you to add data to a specified chain (Polygon, Binance Smart Chain, BASE Chain, Camino Network, Polygon ZkEvm).
 It is used for `Simple` or `Advanced` data records.

 ### Data Verify:

 * [dataVerify](broken-reference)

-The dataVerify endpoint allows you to verify verify the integrity of data stored on a specified chain (Polygon, Binance Smart Chain, BASE Chain, Polygon ZkEvm).
+The dataVerify endpoint allows you to verify verify the integrity of data stored on a specified chain (Polygon, Binance Smart Chain, BASE Chain, Camino Network, Polygon ZkEvm).
 It is used for `Simple` or `Advanced` data records.

 ### Data Find: